 - Appendices – in this section we provide interpretive reports on the questionnaires and scores so that the client and other providers have as much organized information as we can provide.

 As you can see, this report is highly detailed.
 Our team takes the treatment of our clients very seriously.
 We diligently work to ensure we have adequate background and diagnostic information.
 We work tirelessly and meticulously throughout this entire process.

 The report writing process is a time-consuming but necessary step in providing you or your loved one with superior treatment.
 That is why the ADHD report can take longer than anticipated in some cases.

 Although we respect the fact that you need to experience symptom relief as soon as possible, this crucial step in the process simply cannot be rushed.
 Focused attention now will achieve the best-possible results later on.

-Rest assured, once these tests are completed, you’ll be on the fast track to improving your life with the clarity and certainty of a professional report.
-As you await the results of your evaluations, our Neurocognitive Excellence team wants to wish you the very best outcome.
+Rest assured, once your assessment is completed and you have your report in hand, you’ll be on the fast track to improving your life with the clarity and certainty of a DCNE report.
+As you await the results of your evaluations, our team wants to wish you the very best outcome.

 We enthusiastically look forward to assisting you in the near future!
-Contact us to set up a free consultation by booking a free consultation on-line or calling us at 202-570-7795.
+Contact us to set up a free consultation by booking a free consultation on-line or calling us at 202-999-ADHD (2343).